Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 $ rsync -avH foo backup@localhost:

-) character after the host name in the destination pathname!
-Since nothing follows the colon, the same file name will be used on the remote machine.-avH
+the same file name will be used on the remote machine.

-are standard sysadmin use for this command and are almost always used, just as sysadmin must always use the -p
+command and are almost always used, just as sysadmin must always

-to preserve modes and times.sent 121 bytes received 31 bytes
+You should see: sent 121 bytes received 31 bytes

-account now contains an exact copy of file foo
+an exact copy of file foo

-account is not under the usual /home
+backup account is not

-directory.
-Look in the right place.Confirm that the foo
+under the usual /home directory.
+Look in the right place.Confirm that the foo file in the backup account has exactly

-account has exactly the same time and date as the one in your own account:
+the same time and date as the one in your own account:

 $ sudo diff foo /mnt/lvm_fs/backup/foo

-must show identical sizes, times, and dates.
 See your instructor if you can’t get this one-file transfer working.

-and repeat the same rsync
+Repeat the exact same rsync command.

-and repeat the same rsync
+sent 49 bytes received 12 bytesrsync protocol.Touch foo and repeat the same rsync again.

-to restore a local copy from the remote Backup machine:
+from the remote Backup machine:

 $ rm foo